c-sanders/BoostAndQtThreads/README.md

 file which the target file depends upon.

 Suffix rules aren't very powerful or clever, so all this suffix rule does is look for a dependency file whose filename is the same as the target filename, but with a filename extension of `.hpp` rather than `.moc`.
-For example, if this suffix rule was passed a target filename of `TestClass.moc`, then it would look for a dependency file whose name is `TestClass.hpp`.
+For example, if this suffix rule was passed a target filename of `TestClass.moc`, then it would simply look for a dependency file whose name is `TestClass.hpp`.

 + Locating the dependency file.

 Once the suffix rule has established the name of the dependency file, the next step is to locate it.
-But where should the make utility look for it?
-This is the job of the vpath directives - the `vpath %.hpp` directive in particular, in this case.
+Specifying where the make utility should look for this dependency file, is handled by one of the vpath directives - in this particular case, the `vpath %.hpp` directive.
 This directive should list one of more directories which the make utility should look in for any required `.hpp` files.
 If the dependency file is found, and it is found to be newer than the target file - or if the target file doesn't yet exist, then this suffix rule will be invoked (using the target and dependency files just discussed) in order to update the target file.